Skip to content

 2. Termination with cause: this category of termination is typically included in freelance contracts and applies when a party breaches the contract.
 For example, if the freelancer fails to meet deadlines consistently then a termination clause may allow the client to terminate if the freelancer does not remedy the breach within a specified period after being notified of the breach.
 Termination with cause is typically immediate in its effect.

-Congratulations on reaching the end of our step-by-step guide to creating a freelancer agreement.
-These key steps—defining the scope of work, clarifying payment terms, setting deadlines, specifying intellectual property ownership, including confidentiality terms, and addressing termination—are the building blocks of a robust and effective agreement.
+These key steps, defining the scope of work, clarifying payment terms, setting deadlines, specifying intellectual property ownership, including confidentiality terms, and addressing termination, are the building blocks of a robust and effective agreement.
+You should also be mindful of tax implications under IR35 - you can find out more here.
 By incorporating these elements, you not only protect your rights but also establish clear expectations, setting the scene for a harmonious freelance relationship.
-As you embark on your freelance journey, let your well-crafted agreement be the foundation of your success and most importantly, peace of mind.
+As you embark on your freelance journey, let your well-crafted agreement be the foundation of your success and, most importantly, peace of mind.

 How can Docue help?
 Use our dynamic freelance contract template!